MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-dsr-windows.md

 - M365-security-compliance
 ---

-# Windows Data Subject Requests for the GDPR and CCPA
+# Windows Processor Service Data Subject Requests for the GDPR and CCPA

 ## Introduction to Data Subject Requests (DSRs)
 The EU General Data Protection Regulation (GDPR) gives rights to people (known in the regulation as _data subjects_) to manage the personal data that has been collected by an employer or other type of agency or organization (known as the _data controller_ or just _controller_).
 Personal data is defined very broadly under the GDPR as any data that relates to an identified or identifiable natural person.
 The GDPR gives data subjects specific rights to their personal data; these rights include obtaining copies of personal data, requesting corrections to it, restricting the processing of it, deleting it, or receiving it in an electronic format so it can be moved to another controller.
 A formal request by a data subject to a controller to take an action on their personal data is called a _Data Subject Request_ or DSR.